juice-shop/pwning-juice-shop/appendix/solutions.md

    request.
 Alternatively you can set the `token` cookie to the JWT which be used to populate any future request with that header.

-### Exploit OAuth 2.0 to log in with the Chief Information Security Officer's user account
+### :warning: Exploit OAuth 2.0 to log in with the Chief Information Security Officer's user account

 1. Visit <http://localhost:3000/#/login> and enter some known credentials.